Healthy Homes Assessment Maoribank

 Maoribank Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory to all Maoribank and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is mandatory to all Maoribank and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate the compliance with the Healthy Homes Standards that apply or will be in force throughout the tenancy period of their rental properties.
+• Property managers and landlords must keep records of their the compliance with each Healthy Homes Standard that apply or will apply to the rental property.

-• Property managers and private landlords have to make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any new, renewed , or altered Tenancy.
+• Property managers and private landlords should ensure their rental properties conform with the Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.

 From 1 July 2023

-• All households rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes